securitybunker/databunker/README.md

 purposes for which they are processed.*

 Our system can generate you time-limited, temporary, shareable identity token that you can share with 3rd parties as a record identity.
-This identity, can link back to the user personal record or user app record or to specific user session.
+This identity, can link back to the customer personal record or customer app record or to specific customer session.

 Optionally, Data Bunker can incorporate partner name in identity so, you track this identity usage.